 Vocational programs help you learn how to do a job.
-They can teach you things like welding, car repair, plumbing and more.
-You can go to community and technical colleges, as well as trade schools to take vocational classes.
+They can teach you things like welding, car repair, plumbing, and more.
+You can take these classes at community and technical colleges as well as trade schools.

 A lot of prisons have vocational classes.
 Take them if you can.
 Vocational classes help you get some experience and see if you like the work.
 Once you leave, you can get an entry-level position or an apprenticeship.
 Apprenticeships help you get training and experience.
 You'll also get paid through an apprenticeship.
 Apprenticeships are usually offered through trade unions.